 ABSTRACT.
-Tools for assessing the quality of natural science collections and other biodiversity data may report that data elements do not conform to the expectations of the tests applied to the data.
+Tools for assessing the quality of natural science collections and other biodiversity data may report that data elements do not conform to the expectations of the tests applied Enabling Infrastructure: Future to the data.
 It is important that data curators do not take such reports at face value, but look deeper for the causes of reported issues.
 A reported data quality issue may lie directly in the record in question, or it may lie deeper in the process by which the record was captured, perhaps with similar effect on many other records.
 Alternatively, the problem may lie in a resource (such as a taxonomic authority) that was consulted by the software.
 Finally, the problem may lie in the data quality software itself, requiring notice to the developers.
-Reporting of unique problems and rich reporting of metadata describing how a data quality conclusion was reached may help data curators better understand data quality reports, how to respond to their assertions, and how to better divide them into smaller data cleanup tasks, increasing the reliability and productivity of data quality management in natural science collections.
+Paul J. Morris 1, James Reporting of unique problems and rich reporting of metadata describing how a data quality conclusion was reached may help data curators better understand data quality reports, how collections.